Tag: Titanic

 What is it about?
 Why did you write a book at your age, especially as you are a math/science teacher?
 Fair questions which I will answer below.

 That is how Heather found a little, but unfortunately not a lot, about our maternal grandmother, Winifred.
-Most grannies born in the time of Queen Victoria did predictable things like stay in their home town, marry and raise a bunch of kids.
+Most grannies born in the time of Queen Victoria did predictable things like stay in their hometown, marry and raise a bunch of kids.
 But not our granny, Winnie.
 No, she, as a young woman, took off from London supposedly alone to hop on a liner bound for Sydney just months after the sinking of the Titanic in 1912.
 My sister located her name on the ship, Rangatira’s manifold and traced her arrival in Sydney six weeks later.

 When I read all these fascinating facts that my sister had unearthed, I was like in a ‘wow’ state.
 I was also on holidays at a beach resort where it rained for two weeks solid.
 Having finished the books and jig saw, I had brought along ‘just in case’ it rained, I came up with the idea of entertaining myself with a spot of writing.
-Having just finished reading Kate Morton’s The Forgotten Garden about a grand-daughter exploring her grandmother’s past, I felt inspired to give my Nana a similar treatment.
+Having just finished reading Kate Morton’s The Forgotten Garden about a granddaughter exploring her grandmother’s past, I felt inspired to give my nanna a similar treatment.
 Just for fun.
 Why not?
 As most of the research was done by my big sis, how hard could it be to write it into some sort of story?
 Heather’s 70th birthday was looming and what can you get a gal who has a house and wardrobe full of stuff?
 A story, I decided.
-She likes stories and this one seemed a cracker, a bit of a mystery.
+She likes stories and this one seemed a cracker, a bit of a mystery in fact.

 Although I am a mathematics and science teacher, I have had to write a few things in my time.
-So I started to write about Winifred one rainy February afternoon in 2019.
+So, I started to write about Winifred one rainy February afternoon in 2019.
 I only had a school exercise book with me, no computer so my writing was a little arduous and scribbly at first.
 But I kept going for the week despite my husband’s lack of encouragement.

 ‘You’re writing a book?’ he scoffed.